-During the design phase of new construction or renovation, reasonable effort should be made to save all trees in or near the proposed construction area.
-This tree policy is to be brought to attention of contractors during preconstruction meeting and/or included in specifications.
-Protection of trees and root system must also be considered during any trenching planned or completed on campus.
+During the design phase of new construction or renovation, a reasonable effort should be made to save all trees in or near the proposed construction area.
+This tree policy is to be brought to the attention of contractors during pre-construction meetings or included in specifications.
+Protection of trees and root systems must also be considered during any trenching planned or completed on campus.
 Refer to Clemson Cooperative Extension cut sheet - Protecting Trees During Construction (document title hyperlinked) Prepared by Debbie Shaughnessy, HGIC Information Specialist, and Bob Polomski, Extension Consumer Horticulturist, Clemson University.
 (New 09/99.)